 An assessment of lake native biodiversity value at 5 year intervals is recommended.

-Recommend surveying lake margin for alligator weed and control if feasible.
+Recommend surveying lake-margin for alligator weed and control if feasible.

-Control / eradication of E. densa and C. demersum using grass carp, with annual survey to assess their effectiveness.
+Control / eradication of E. densa and C. demersum using grass carp is underway, with annual surveys to assess their effectiveness.